hwray/Discoveroute/README.md

 ###Discoveroute helps users by providing time- and space-constrainted local business search.

-####Example use case:
+* **Examples:**
  * It's your first day at a new job.
 You'd like to find a convenient place to stop for coffee on the way in.
+ * You want to find a good grocery store that's close to your usual route from work to home.
+ * You and a friend want to meet at a bar or restaurant roughly halfway between each other's places.

+###User Flow

+* **Enter your start location and end destination.**

 ![Home screen](http://i102.photobucket.com/albums/m93/hwray/pic2s_zps15164cb2.png)
 ![Tutorial](http://i102.photobucket.com/albums/m93/hwray/pic1s_zpsd994f843.png)
 ![Start address entry](http://i102.photobucket.com/albums/m93/hwray/pic3_zps1e85f9fd.png)
 ![End address entry](http://i102.photobucket.com/albums/m93/hwray/pic4s_zps694710f7.png)

-* Input your preferred arrival time at your final destination, and what type of detour you're interested in stopping at along the way.
+* **Input your preferred arrival time at your end destination, and what type of detour you're interested in stopping at along the way.**
  * Your arrival time constrains the set of suggested results.
 If you don't have much time to stop, Discoveroute will suggest locations that won't take much time off your route (i.e. < 1 mile detour).

 ![Arrival time input](http://i102.photobucket.com/albums/m93/hwray/pic5s_zpsbae3438f.png)